-Figure 189: Format NVM - Command Dword 10
+Figure 190: Format NVM - Command Dword 10

-Bits Description as part of the format and ess of location ((SES): This field specifies whether a secure erase should be performed the type of the secure erase operation.
-The erase applies to all us e.g., within an exposed LBA, within a cache, within deallocated ser data, Value Definition 000b No secure erase operation requested 11:09 001b User Data Erase: All user data shall be erased, contents of the user data after the erase is indeterminate (e.g., the user data may be zero filled, one filled, etc.).
+Bits Description 31:14 Reserved 13:12 LBA Format Upper (LBAFU): This field specifies the most significant 2 bits of the Format Index of the User Data Format to apply to the NVM media.
+This corresponds to the User Data Formats indicated in the Identify command, refer to the Identify Namespace data structure and the LBA Format data structure in the applicable I/O Command Set specification.
+If an unsupported User Data Format is selected, the controller shall abort the command with a status code of Invalid Format. ed by the controller if the LBA Format Extension Enable (LBAFEE) firet behavior Support feature (refer to section 5.27.1.18). eld is historica al continuity. es to all User Data Formats.
+The original name has been retaine as part of the format and ess of location ( (SES): This field specifies whether a secure erase should be performed the type of the secure erase operation.
+The erase applies to all user e.g., within an exposed LBA, within a cache, within deallocated lo data, Value Definition 000b No secure erase operation requested 11:09 001b User Data Erase: All user data shall be erased, contents of the user data after the erase is indeterminate (e.g., the user data may be zero filled, one filled, etc.).
 If a User Data Erase is requested and all affected user data is encrypted, then the controller is allowed to use a cryptographic erase to perform the requested User Data Erase.
 010b Cryptographic Erase: All user data shall be erased cryptographically.
 This is accomplished by deleting the encryption key.
-011b to 111b Reserved 08 Protection Information Location (PIL): I/O Command Set specific definition.
-1 07:05 (PI): I/O Command Set specific definition.
-1 04 Metadata Settings (MSET): I/O Command Set specific definition.
-1 03:00 LBA Format Lower (LBAFL): This field specifies the least significant 4 bits of the Format Index of the User Data Format to apply to the NVM media.
-This corresponds to the User Data Formats indicated in the Identify Namespace data structure, refer to the Identify Namespace data structure and the I/O Command Set specific Format Data Format is selected, the controller shall abort the command with a status code of Invalid Format.
+011b to 111b Reserved 08 Location (PIL): I/O Command Set specific definition.
+07:05 Protection Information (PI): I/O Command Set specific definition.
+04 Metadata Settings (MSET): I/O Command Set specific definition.
+03:00 LBA Format Lower (LBAFL): This field specifies the least significant 4 bits of the Format Index of the User Data Format to apply to the NVM media.
+This corresponds to the User Data Formats indicated in the Identify Namespace data structure, refer to the Identify Namespace data structure and the I/O Command Set specific Format Data Structure in the applicable I/O Command Set specification.
+If an unsupported User Data Format is selected, the controller shall abort the command with a status code of Invalid Format.
 NOTE: This field applies to all User Data Formats.
 The original name has been retained for historical continuity.
 NOTE: 1.
-I/O C ommand Set specific field ds are described in the applicable I/O Command Set specification
+I/O C ommand Set specific field ds are described in the applicable I/O Command Set specification.

 A completion queue entry is posted to the Admin Completion Queue when the NVM media format is complete.
-Format NVM command specific status values are defined in Figure 190.
+Format NVM command specific status values (i.e., SCT field set to 1h) are shown in Figure 191.